Amrit Sagoo; MA (Psychotherapy), MNCS (accredited); MBACP (registered).

 I am an experienced, accredited and a registered psychotherapist.

 Postgraduate Certificate in Psychoanalytic Understanding of Trauma

 2007 - 2010

 BA (Hons) in Philosophy

 2003 to 2007

-My experience as a therapist has included clinical work within the prison service, the homeless, detainees, refugees, hospitals and various mental health Charities.
+My experience as a therapist has included clinical work within the prison service, detention centres, refugees, women and girls (gender based violence) and hospitals.

 2015 to 2016